-Stop #3 on the Cologne, Germany Christmas Market Crawl: Alter Market
+Stop #3 of the Best Christmas Markets in Cologne, Germany: Alter Market

 The prettiest and most intricately decorated Christmas market in Cologne, the Alter Market, or Heinzels Wintermaerchen, is located in the heart of the old town just 200 meters from the cathedral.
 We loved the charm of this older market, especially because it is also known as the gnome market!